• Post a Project

 • Platform behavior is not universal: Campaigns that perform well on TikTok may struggle on X and vice versa.
 You may need to revamp your messaging or approach to make it resonate across social platforms.

 Ultimately, a one-size-fits-all approach leaves opportunity on the table.
-Tailoring your strategy on an influencer-by-influencer basis will help you get more value out of the money you spend on partnerships.
+Tailoring your strategy influencer-by-influencer will help you get more value from the money you spend on partnerships.

 Which Type of Influencer Works Best for You?

 The key takeaway is that each class of influencer has its own value proposition.
 You’ll get more out of your campaigns if you partner with influencers who offer advantages related to your goals.
 But what does that mean in practice when comparing micro vs. macro influencers, nano vs. macro influencers, and micro vs. nano influencers?
-We explore below.
+And more!
+Beyond the 3Rs, we explore more below:

 When To Use Nano Influencers